Publication-ready coefficient table from one or more fitted

 #> Std. errors: classical (OLS).

-# Standardised coefficients (beta) alongside B
+# Standardised coefficients (beta) injected next to B. Four

 table_regression(fit, standardized = "refit")